abdullahmujahidali/Cellify/docs-site/docs/guides/events.md

 sidebar_position: 10
 ---

-# Events & Change Tracking
+# Events, Change Tracking & Undo/Redo

 Cellify provides an event system for tracking changes to sheets.
 This enables real-time sync, undo/redo, and integration with collaboration libraries like Yjs or Liveblocks.